Discover Leros | A Greek Island Paradise

 Simplicity and freshness mark the cuisine of Leros.
-Alongside fresh fish and seafood, you will find traditional pork, beef, lamb, and chicken recipes.
+You will find traditional pork, beef, lamb, and chicken recipes alongside fresh fish and seafood.
 Of course, fresh vegetables play a crucial role in many recipes, like olives and olive oil.

 To taste a variety of traditional foods, go to an authentic restaurant such as Mylos or Zorbas.